Username:

 Key Features

-Detailed briefings and rapid email alerts
+Detailed briefings, rapid email alerts and monthly summary updates

-Briefings and email alerts can be sent to as many officers in your authority as you wish
+Briefings and email alerts that can be sent to as many officers in your authority as you wish

 Provides regular, bite-sized CPD for staff in your authority